halpeter/sqlalchemy-analysis/README.md

 * I sorted the DataFrame values by `date`.

 * Finally, I ploted the results using the DataFrame `plot` method, creating a bar chart of the precipitation in Honolulu, Hawaii over the last 12 months of data.
-(This can be seen at precipitation_analysis.png)
+(This can be seen [here](precipitation_analysis.png))

 * I used Pandas to print the summary statistics for the precipitation data.
-(This can be seen in the climate.ipynb file at the end of the Precipitation Analysis)
+(This can be seen in the [climate.ipynb](climate.ipynb) file at the end of the Precipitation Analysis)

 ### Station Analysis